 His buildings include the Denver Art Museum, the Grand Canal Theatre in Dublin, and the Jewish Museum in Berlin.
 His portfolio includes everything from famous galleries and museums to residential projects.

 In 2003, Libeskind won the competition to act as the master plan architect for the World Trade Center reconstruction in Lower Manhattan.

 Daniel’s book, Edge Of Order, draws on his own journey to open the door to his creative process and his methods for discovering new directions in his work.

 In fact, he believes that with an open mind, every individual is not only capable of understanding architecture but also designing it.

 That’s a tall order from one of our great American architects but since most of them came from humble beginnings, it’s a good place for all of us to start – with an open mind.

 Richard Meier is an American architect and abstract artist recognized for his iconic building design.
-His most notable works include Getty Center in Los Angeles, the Barcelona Museum of Contemporary Art, the United States Courthouse in Islip, New York; and the Jubilee Church in Rome, Italy.
+His most notable works include the Getty Center in Los Angeles, the Barcelona Museum of Contemporary Art, the United States Courthouse in Islip, New York; and the Jubilee Church in Rome, Italy.

-Meier’s unique design is recognized for its use of geometric shape and substantial use of the color white.
+Meier’s unique design is recognized for its use of geometric shapes and substantial use of the color white.
 A limited palette of materials is used, with an emphasis on lightness, transparency, and precision assembly.

 His use of natural light is the most fundamental element central to all his work.
-He uses light to manipulate and shape space, lend spirit, mark the passage of time with an accent on the presence of the sky.
+He uses light to manipulate and shape space, lend spirit, and mark the passage of time with an accent on the presence of the sky.